cosmos/cosmos-sdk/x/group/spec/01_concepts.md

 ## Aborted Proposals

-If during the voting period of the proposal, the group policy is updated, then the proposal is marked as `PROPOSAL_STATUS_ABORTED`, and no more voting or execution is allowed on it.
+If the group policy is updated during the voting period of the proposal, then the proposal is marked as `PROPOSAL_STATUS_ABORTED`, and no more voting or execution is allowed on it.
 This is because the group policy defines the rules of proposal voting and execution, so if those rules change during the lifecycle